alfworld/alfworld/scripts/README.md

 You arrive at loc 8.
 On the sinkbasin 1, you see a knife 3, a egg 2, and a dishsponge 3.

-> put potato 1 in/on sinkbasin 1
+> move potato 1 to sinkbasin 1
 You won!
 ```